 The normal hours of work are 40 hours per week for a full-time postdoctoral fellow (pro-rated for those holding a partial appointment) recognizing that the needs of the employee’s research and training and the needs of the supervisors' research program may require flexibility in the performance of the employee’s duties and hours of work.

 Supervisors: Director, IMFG, and Manager of Programs and Research, IMFG.

-Applications for the 2023-2024 fellowship are now closed.
-Instructions for the previous year are available here.
+Applications for the 2024-2025 fellowship are now open.
+Instructions are available here.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.